 As I want the best outcomes for you, sometimes I might give you some information to take away with you and/ or invite you to work through some tasks in between sessions if you think it would benefit.

 Sometimes ‘Solution-focused Brief Therapy’ may suit you best.
 The BACP describe this as promoting “positive change rather than dwelling on past problems.
 Clients are encouraged to focus positively on what they do well and to set goals and work out how to achieve them.
 As little as 3 or 4 sessions may be beneficial”.

-As a registered member of the BACP I adhere to their code of ethics and have regular professional clinical supervision.
+As a registered member of the BACP I adhere to their code of ethics, online guidance and have regular professional clinical supervision.